leddoo/pogui/main.md

         - multiple handlers.
         - add handler: handler -> handler weak ref.
         - remove handler.
+        - how to prevent default behavior?
+            - plain "preventDefault" isn't a good api.
+            - want to disable specific behaviors.
+            - eg: prevent default on key down will disable scrolling, clicking, and tab navigation. you'd have to check which key is pressed to disable only scrolling. but key mappings may be platform specific.
     - per-element styling api (set/get).

 - cleanup.